feedhenry-templates/fh-connector-mysql-cloud/README.md

 ### Adding Unit Tests

 Unit tests should be added to the same directory of the test target file.
-It should have a suffix wtih "_test.js".
-Tests should be written using ES6 syntax as well.
+It should have a prefix with "test_".
 To run all the tests:

 ```bash
 grunt unit